Shajar87/Project_Portfolio/Swiggy Case Study readme.md

 9. Find the most loyal customers for all restaurant
 10. Month-over-month revenue growth of a restaurant

-- Answers to a few of the above questions:
+- Answers to a some of the above questions:

 1. Customers Who Have Never Ordered: **Anupama and Rishabh**
 2. Restaurants  with  Monthly Sales Greater Than 500: **Dominos and KFC**